henrikstengaard/hst-imager/readme.md

   - Kill and restore partition in Rigid Disk Block.
   - Update partition in Rigid Disk Block.

-**Read and write for physical drives requires administrative rights on Windows, macOS and Linux.**
+**Read and write to and from physical drives requires administrative rights on Windows, macOS and Linux.**

 ## Supported operating systems